SheepwormJM/Subtherapeutic-selection-of-Haemonchus-contortus-with-ivermectin-and-moxidectin/Diversity/Plotting figure for paper.md

+Note that for these analyses you will need the two R scripts which are also in this folder.

 Colouring by rank, and plotting ChrV so that can easily compare between IVM and MOX lines.

 # Diversity along the genome, calculated by GrENEDALF